rclone/rclone/docs/content/flags.md

   -I, --ignore-times                         Don't skip files that match size and time - transfer all files
       --immutable                            Do not modify files.
 Fail if existing files have been modified.
       --include stringArray                  Include files matching pattern
-      --include-from stringArray             Read include patterns from file (use - to read from stdin).
-      --log-file string                      Log everything to this file --log-format string                    Comma separated list of log format options (default "date,time") --log-level string                     Log level DEBUG|INFO|NOTICE|ERROR (default "NOTICE")
+      --include-from stringArray             Read include patterns from file (use - to read from stdin) --log-file string                      Log everything to this file --log-format string                    Comma separated list of log format options (default "date,time") --log-level string                     Log level DEBUG|INFO|NOTICE|ERROR (default "NOTICE")